status-im/status-network-monorepo/status-network-contracts/docs/rln.md

 ## Overview

 The RLN (Rate-Limiting Nullifier) contract is a privacy-preserving identity registry that manages a set of identity commitments for the protocol participants.
-It enables users to register their identities, and allows authorized accounts to slash misbehaving users through a commit-reveal scheme that prevents front-running attacks.
+This is used to prevent spam on the gas-less Status Network protocol.
+It enables users to register their identities, and allows authorized accounts to slash misbehaving users through a Status Network protocol. commit-reveal scheme that prevents front-running attacks.

 ## Features